Desert Ecosystem: Biotic and Abiotic Components (And Importance of Desert Ecosystem)

 • Plants have adapted to having less water and harsher temperatures.

-In general, deserts are made up of a number of abiotic components – including sand, the lack of moisture, and hot temperatures – basically anything that makes up an ecosystem that isn’t alive.
+In general, deserts are made up of a number of abiotic components, including sand, the lack of moisture, extreme hot or cold temperatures, and basically anything else that makes up an ecosystem that isn’t alive.
 However, there are also a number of biotic factors that affect deserts, which include living things, such as plants and animals.

 Abiotic Components